wcasper/math414fall2022/_exams/practice-final.md

 **Problem 5:**

-For each of the following, decide whether the topological spaces are homeomorphic or noot.
+For each of the following, decide whether the topological spaces are homeomorphic or not.
 Explain.

 * The torus $$S^1\times S^1$$ and the cylinder $$S^1\times [0,1]$$
 * The space $$\mathbb R^2$$ and the space $$\mathbb R^3$$